fletchjp/MERG-Arduino-Software/README.md

  It occurs to me that this would be a good place to document what other repositories I have, although not all of them will be directly related to Arduinos.

+ ### Arduino-mLink

+ [Arduino-mLink](https://github.com/fletchjp/Arduino-mLink) is a new respository to collect examples using mLink components with an Arduino.

  ## Introduction

  Information about the GitHub work for the MERG Arduino SIG.